 Who are eligible?

-Individuals, HUF, Trusts including Mutual Funds/Exchange Traded Funds registered under SEBI are eligible to male deposits under the scheme.
+Individuals, HUF, Trusts including Mutual Funds/Exchange Traded Funds registered under SEBI are eligible to make deposits under the scheme.

 The designated banks will accept gold deposits, there are three types of deposits available.